celestiaorg/celestia-app/docs/architecture/adr-021-restricted-block-size.md

 	// TODO: fix hack that forces the max square size for the first height to
 	// 64.
 This is due to tendermint not technically supposed to be calling
 	// PrepareProposal when heights are not >= 1.
 This is remedied in versions
-	// of the sdk and comet that have full support of PreparePropsoal, although
+	// of the sdk and comet that have full support of PrepareProposal, although
 	// celestia-app does not currently use those. see this PR for more
 	// details https://github.com/cosmos/cosmos-sdk/pull/14505
 	if ctx.BlockHeader().Height == 0 {